Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 Code found here is generally a work in progress until publication.

 ## **Before you run:**
-- All dependencies are known to work on debian based linux distributions.
-Mac is likely to work as well.
-Windows is currently untested, but if all the dependencies have windows versions things should work.
 - Be sure that you have processed your fastq files using the [CSHL mapseq-processing Python Pipeline](https://github.com/ZadorLaboratory/mapseq-processing).
-- A preprocessing and data aggregation script is provided to prepare a combined cohort level dataframe for analysis using the per-animal sample.nbcm.tsv files produced by the CSHL pipeline.
+- A preprocessing and data aggregation script is provided to prepare a individaul and combined cohort level dataframe for analysis using the per-animal sample.nbcm.tsv files produced by the CSHL pipeline.
+This script requires the user to match the nbcm header labels to their own sample labels to ensure all the data is correctly aligned when concatenated.
 - This script **process-nbcm-tsv.py** uses the aggregated_cleaned_matrix.tsv produced by the preprocessing and aggregation script (or individual sample.nbcm.tsv files from the CSHL pipeline if you do not have replicates).
 If you want to run a full analysis, you will need to ensure that the fastq processing parameters in the CSHL script have included: your samples, your negative control, and your injection columns in the output.
 Partial analysis is also possible at your discretion; there is a provided truncated "sample dataset" and associated "labels" which you can check out for guidance.
 You will need to check the arguments for each script if these requirements are unclear.
+- If you are on Windows and want to **try the GUI Wizard**, then please download the most recent **setup_wizard.exe** from the releases page.
+Running this will automatically install the software necessary to run all the scripts, and will create a MAPseq_Wizard.exe in the installation directory that will provide a GUI for the main **process-nbcm-tsv.py** script.
+You will still need to preprocess in the terminal at the moment.
-- Setup a new conda environment, repos, and dependencies as shown below.
+- Else, from the terminal you need to setup a new conda environment, repos, and dependencies as shown below.
 - Run preprocessing then main analysis scripts.
-Some subsequent analysis scripts are provided, but are in development.
 <br/>

+## EXE Installation (Windows Only)

+1. Download the ost recent Setup_Wizard.exe from the releases page.

+2. Run the file and wait for it to complete the installation (Default location is the user directory).

-## Installation
+## CLI Installation

 1. Install mini-conda for your operating system. [mini-conda quick command line install](https://docs.anaconda.com/miniconda/install/#quick-command-line-install)